maetyu-d/sort_of_oliverb/README.md

-# MiVerb JUCE Plugin
+# Sort of Oliverb JUCE Plugin

-This repository wraps the Mutable Instruments Parasites/Clouds reverb topology in a JUCE plugin (`MiVerb`).
+This repository wraps the Mutable Instruments Parasites/Clouds reverb topology in a JUCE plugin (`OliVerb`) and adds some extras.

 ## Build